 The adult saltmarsh caterpillar moth has white forewings that are covered with black spots and yellow hindwings.
 The female moth lays groups of 20 or more eggs on the leaf surface.
 The young larvae are yellow-brown in color and covered in long, dark black and red hairs.
-Older larvae sometimes develop yellow stripes down the sides of their bodies.
+Older larvae may develop yellow stripes down the sides of their bodies.
 These caterpillars are sometimes referred to as 'wooly bear caterpillars'.

 Saltmarsh caterpillar populations are heaviest in the fall.
 These larvae are more common in cotton, alfalfa, bean and sugarbeet fields and not normally a cole crop pest.
 The larvae, however, will migrate from surrounding host fields.
 The saltmarsh caterpillar feeds on seedlings and can skeletonize older plants.
 The larvae tend to feed in groups on older plants.
 If populations are high, they can decimate an entire seedling stand.
-Field edges should be sprayed when saltmarsh caterpillars begin to migrate into the cauliflower field 14.

-Sampling and Treatment Thresholds: According to University of Arizona experts, fields should be treated at the first signs of damage 15.
+Sampling and Treatment Thresholds: According to University of Arizona experts, fields should be treated at the first sign of damage 15 .

-Biological Control: There are no methods for the biological control of saltmarsh caterpillars.
+Biological Control: There are no effective methods for the biological control of saltmarsh caterpillars.

-Chemical Control: Methomyl, spinosad, tebufenozide, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are frequently used to control saltmarsh caterpillars.
-Methomyl, pyrethroids and chlorpyrifos are all contact insecticides that are foliar applied.
+Chemical Control: Field edges should be sprayed when saltmarsh caterpillars begin to migrate into the kohlrabi field 14.
+Spinosad, tebufenozide, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are the most commonly utilized treatments for controlling saltmarsh caterpillars.
+Pyrethroids and chlorpyrifos are all contact insecticides that are foliar applied.
 Spinosad is a translaminar insecticide that must be consumed or tread upon to kill the larvae.
 Tebufenozide is an insect stomach poison that must be consumed to be effective.

 Cultural Control: The simplest way to control saltmarsh caterpillars is to prevent their migration into a field.
-Monitoring any surrounding cotton and alfalfa fields prior to cauliflower emergence will help assess the degree of risk for the crop.
+Monitoring any surrounding cotton and alfalfa fields prior to kohlrabi emergence will help assess the degree of risk for the crop.
 Saltmarsh caterpillars do not like to cross physical barriers.
-A six inch high aluminum foil strip or irrigation pipes that the larvae cannot crawl under will provide a suitable barrier to the field.
+A 6" high aluminum foil strip or irrigation pipes that the larvae cannot crawl under can provide a barrier to the field.
 These barriers can also be used to herd the larvae into cups of oil.
 A ditch of water containing oil or detergent that surrounds the perimeter of the field can also be used as a barrier.
 Barriers work well to exclude saltmarsh caterpillars from the field, but will have no useful value if the larvae have already infested the field.

-Post-Harvest Control: There are no methods for the post-harvest control of saltmarsh caterpillars.
+Post-Harvest Control: There are no effective methods for the post-harvest control of saltmarsh caterpillars.

 Alternative Control: Bacillus thuringiensis may be used to control saltmarsh caterpillars.
-One consideration when using B. thuringiensis, is its tendency to break down when exposed to UV light and heat.
+One important consideration when using B. thuringiensis is its tendency to break down when exposed to UV light and heat.
 Usually it is sprayed at night to allow the longest period of efficacy.